SeanPlusPlus/talks/techhive/my_story.md

 They placed me as an English teacher in Eastern Ukraine, and I spent over two years in a small village on the Russian border.
 Being from Southern California, winter had been a totally foreign concept to me.
 Seriously, I don't think that I even owned a jacket growing up.

 Needless to say, my first winter in Ukraine was brutal.
+It was cold.
+No joke, it was extremely cold.
 I had to boil water in a tea kettle in order to wash my clothes by hand.
+I'd seal off the door to my bedroom, point my space heater to my little couch in the family room, and hunker down for several months.

-You're never by yourself, you're always with yourself.
+But the opportunity to learn Russian, work with a phenomenal group of kids at our little school, and experience a life that was totally different from anything I'd ever lived, made it truly worth it.

 ### Law Firm